h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 # Introduction

-The RADIUS protocol {{RFC2865}} uses MD5 {{RFC1321}} to sign packets, and to obfuscate certain attributes.
+The RADIUS protocol {{RFC2865}} uses MD5 {{RFC1321}} to authenticate packets, and to obfuscate certain attributes.
 Additional transport protocols were defined for TCP ({{RFC6613}}), TLS ({{RFC6614}}), and DTLS ({{RFC7360}}).
-However, those transport protocols still relied on MD5.
+However, those transport protocols still use MD5 to authenticate individual packets.
 That is, the shared secret was used along with MD5, even when the RADIUS packets were being transported in (D)TLS.
 At the time, the consensus of the RADEXT working group was that this continued use of MD5 was acceptable.
 TLS was seen as a simple "wrapper" around RADIUS, while using a fixed shared secret.
-The intention at the time was to allow the use of (D)TLS while making essentially no changes to the basic RADIUS encoding, decoding, signing, and packet validation.
+The intention at the time was to allow the use of (D)TLS while making essentially no changes to the basic RADIUS encoding, decoding, authentication, and packet validation.

 Issues of MD5 security have been known for decades, most most notably in {{RFC6151}}, and in {{RFC6421, Section 3}}, among others.
-The reliance on MD5 for security makes it impossible to use RADIUS in a FIPS-140 compliant system, as FIPS-140 forbids systems from relying on insecure cryptographic methods for security.
+The reliance on MD5 for security makes it impossible to use RADIUS in secure systems which forbid the use of digest algorithms with known vunerabilities.
+For example, FIPS-140 forbids systems from relying on insecure cryptographic methods for security.

+While the use of MD5 in RADIUS/TLS is not known to be insecure, it can be difficult for individual organizations to perform cryprographic analyses of the protocols that they use.
+It is much simpler and more practical to simply verify that there insecure digests such as MD5 are not used anywhere in the system.
+Then by definition, the systems are at least not known to be insecure.

 In addition, the use of MD5 in RADIUS/TLS and RADIUS/DLTS adds no security or privacy over that provided by TLS.
+In hindsight, the decision of the RADEXT working group to retain MD5 for historic RADIUS/TLS was likely wrong.
+It was an easy decision to make in the short term, but it has caused ongoing problems which this document addresses.
+The author of this document played a part in that original decision, which is now be corrected by this document.

-This document defines an Application-Layer Protocol Negotiation (ALPN) {{RFC7301}} extension for RADIUS over (D)TLS which removes the need to use MD5 for (D)TLS.
-We make no changes to UDP or TCP transport.
-This extension can best be understood as a transport profile for RADIUS over TLS, rather than a whole-sale revision of the RADIUS protocol.
+This document defines an Application-Layer Protocol Negotiation (ALPN) {{RFC7301}} extension for RADIUS over (D)TLS which removes the need to use MD5 for (D)TLS, which we call RADIUS/1.1.
+This specification makes no changes to UDP or TCP transport.
+The RADIUS/1.1 protocol can best be understood as a transport profile for RADIUS over TLS, rather than a whole-sale revision of the RADIUS protocol.

 Systems which implement this transport profile can be more easily verified to be FIPS-140 compliant.
 A preliminary implementation has shown that only minor code changes are required to support RADIUS/1.1 on top of an existing RADIUS/TLS server implementation, which are: